garystafford/xgboost-sagemaker-eks-demo-public/README.md

 ## Dataset

 The sample Abalone dataset for this project can be found on [Kaggle](https://www.kaggle.com/datasets/rodolfomendes/abalone-dataset).
 The Abalone dataset is a classic tabular dataset used primarily for regression.
-In ML with XGBoost, it serves as a standard benchmark to predict the age of abalones based on eight easily obtainable physical measurements.
+In ML, XGBoost is a standard benchmark for predicting the age of abalones based on eight easily obtainable physical measurements.

 ## Files